TheRenegadeCoder/sample-programs-website/docs/projects/fraction-math/swift/index.md

 {% endraw %}

-[Fraction Math](https://sampleprograms.io/projects/fraction-math) in [Swift](https://sampleprograms.io/languages/swift) was written by:
+Fraction Math in [Swift](https://sampleprograms.io/languages/swift) was written by:

 - Zapnuk

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 01 2020 17:31:54.
-The solution was first committed on Oct 01 2020 17:07:28.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution